College Planning Checklist

 - How to Get Good Grades in Ten Easy Steps by Woodburn Press--information shared at the Freshman Success Seminar located at the Tomball Community Center.

 - BACK PACK, Jimmy Cabera talks about packing for success.

-- Sean Covey's The 7 Habits of Highly Effective Teens will be covered over 9 FAME Thursdays beginning at 7:45.
+- Sean Covey's The 7 Habits of Highly Effective Teens will be covered during FAME Thursdays beginning at 7:45.